qrtl/fal-custom/account_move_line_create_payment_entry/README.rst

 |badge1| |badge2| |badge3|

-This module adds a server action to create a payment entry for selected journal items that belong to the same partner and to reconcile the selected journal items with the journal items of the created entry.
-The payment entry consists of account move lines that inherit values from the selected journal items (such as account_id, balance, currency, etc.), along with a single credit move line for the total balance.
+This module adds a server action to create a payment entry for selected journal items that belong to the same partner.
+It also creates a corresponding payment record, linking them together.
+The payment entry consists of account move lines that inherit values from the selected journal items (such as account_id, balance, currency, etc.), along with a single credit/debit move line for the total balance.

 **Table of contents**